 Heading to trial to assert your innocence has its benefits too, and it’s wise to thoroughly discuss your case with an attorney before choosing this option.
-An attorney can help you develop a defense strategy to prove your innocence and also point out if law enforcement acted illegally in your arrest or their investigation.
-An experienced lawyer has worked with hundreds of clients who have been in similar situations and can use their expertise to give you a sense of where you stand.
+An attorney can help you develop a defense strategy to prove your innocence and point out if law enforcement acted illegally in your arrest or their investigation.
+An experienced lawyer who has worked with hundreds of clients in similar situations and can use their expertise to give you a sense of where you stand.
 Going to trial may bring additional costs, including attorney fees.
 Considering that your freedom is on the line, there must be a cautious and thoughtful “cost vs. benefit” analysis.
-You will build a solid defense with your attorney that will hopefully end with a “not guilty” verdict, clearing your name and legal background for good!
+You will build a solid defense with your attorney that hopefully ends with a “not guilty” verdict, clearing your name and legal background for good!

 If you have been charged with a crime in Michigan, now is the time to make sound, logical decisions, which is easier said than done.
 Enlisting the representation of a reputable, zealous, and fearless Michigan criminal defense attorney is the first step in the right direction that will make all decisions easier moving forward in the process.